ECRomaneli/Handbook/README.md

 ## Installing

-Download the right version for the OS on [releases](/releases) section and install it.
+Download the right version for the OS on [releases](https://github.com/ECRomaneli/Handbook/releases) section and follow the instructions below.

-Read about the app signature on "[About App Signature](#about-app-signature)"
+Read about the app signature on "[About App Signature](#about-app-signature)".

 ### Mac OS